 Bake Bars: Spread the batter evenly into the prepared jelly roll pan.
 Bake for 25–30 minutes, or until a toothpick inserted in the center comes out clean.
 Let cool completely in the pan on a wire rack.

 Make Cream Cheese Frosting: In a medium bowl, beat the softened cream cheese and salted butter with an electric mixer until creamy, about 1–2 minutes.
 Gradually add the sifted powdered sugar , mixing on low until incorporated, then beat on medium until fluffy, about 1 minute.
-Add the vanilla extract and a pinch of salt, beating until smooth.
+Add the vanilla extract and salt, beating until smooth.

 Frost and Serve.
 Spread the frosting evenly over the cooled bars, creating swirls if desired.
 Cut into 24 bars.
 Serve immediately or store in an airtight container in the refrigerator for up to 3 days.
 Let sit at room temperature for 15 minutes before serving for the best texture.